EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

         uint64_t by_secondary( ) const { return secondary.value; }
       };

-      // the multi index type definition, for ease of use define a type alias `test_tables`,
+      // the multi-index type definition, for ease of use define a type alias `test_tables`,
       // based on the multi_index template type, parametarized with a random name, the
       // test_table data structure, and the secondary index typedef eosio::multi_index<"testtaba"_n, test_table, eosio::indexed_by<"secid"_n, eosio::const_mem_fun<test_table, uint64_t, &test_table::by_secondary>>> test_tables;

-      // the multi index table instance declared as a data member of type test_tables test_tables testtab;
+      // the multi-index table instance declared as a data member of type test_tables test_tables testtab;

       [[eosio::action]] void set( name user );